Graph product structure for non-minor-closed classes: Shortcut Systems and -Planar Graphs

-This section applies our main results for shortcut systems to prove graph product structure theorem for graphs drawn with a bounded number of crossings per edge.
-Then we show how to improve the bounds in this case.

-\subsection{$k$-Planar Graphs}
+\subsection{\boldmath $k$-Planar Graphs}

 We first formally define $k$-planar graphs.
-An \emph{embedded graph} $G$ is a graph with $V(G)\subset\R^2$ in which each edge $vw\in E(G)$ is a closed curve\footnote{A closed curve in a surface $\Sigma$ is a continuous function $f:[0,1]\to \Sigma$.
-The points $f(0)$ and $f(1)$ are called the \emph{endpoints} of the curve.
-When there is no danger of misunderstanding we treat a curve $f$ as the point set $\{f(t):0\le t\le 1\}$.} in $\R^2$ with endpoints $v$ and $w$ and not containing any vertex of $G$ in its interior.
-A \emph{crossing} in an embedded graph $G$ is a triple $(p,vw,xy)$ with $p\in\R^2$, $vw,xy\in E(G)$ and such that $p\in (vw\cap xy)\setminus\{v,w,x,y\}$.
-An embedded graph $G$ is \emph{$k$-plane} if each edge of $G$ takes part in at most $k$ crossings.
-A (not necessarily embedded) graph $G'$ is \emph{$k$-planar} if there exists a $k$-plane graph $G$ isomorphic to $G'$.
-Under these definitions, $0$-planar graphs are exactly planar graphs and $0$-plane graphs are exactly plane graphs.
+For a surface $\Sigma$, a \defin{$\Sigma$-embedded graph} $G$ is a graph with $V(G)\subset\Sigma$ in which each edge $vw\in E(G)$ is a curve\footnote{A \defin{curve} in a surface $\Sigma$ is a continuous function $f:[0,1]\to \Sigma$.
+The points $f(0)$ and $f(1)$ are called the \defin{endpoints} of the curve.
+When there is no danger of misunderstanding we treat a curve $f$ as the point set $\{f(t):0\le t\le 1\}$.
+The \defin{interior} of $f$ is the point set $\{f(t):0<t<1\}$.} in $\Sigma$ with endpoints $v$ and $w$ and not containing any vertex of $G$ in its interior.
+The \defin{faces} of $G$ are the connected components of $\Sigma\setminus \bigcup_{vw\in E(G)} vw$.
+If some point $p\in\Sigma$ is a common point in the interior of two distinct edges $vw$ and $xy$, then we say that $vw$ and $xy$ \defin{cross at} $p$ and we call the pair $(\{vw,xy\},p)$ a \defin{crossing} in $G$.
+Without any loss of generality we may assume that no point in $\Sigma$ is contained in the interior of three or more edges of $G$.
+This assumption can be enforced by local changes that do not change the number of crossings each edge is involved in.

+If an embedded graph $G$ has no crossings then it is \defin{non-crossing}.
+When $G$ is non-crossing and $F$ is a face of $G$, we use \defin{$V(F)$} to denote the set of vertices in $G$ on the boundary of $F$.
+When $F$ has a single boundary component, the \defin{facial walk} of $F$ is the walk consisting of the edges and vertices of $G$ on the boundary of $F$ in the cyclic order they are encountered while traversing the boundary of $F$.
+If $\Sigma=\R^2$ is the Euclidean plane and each edge of $G$ is involved in at most $k$ crossings, then $G$ is a $k$-plane graph.
+A graph $G$ is \defin{$k$-planar} if it is isomorphic to some $k$-plane graph.
+A $0$-plane graph is a \defin{plane} graph and a $0$-planar graph is a \defin{planar} graph.

 As mentioned in \cref{Introduction}, \cref{PlanarProduct,ShortcutProduct} imply a product structure theorem for $k$-planar graphs.
 We get improved bounds as follows.